rob10campbell/PRoPS-colloids_setup/01-MacOS-Setup.md

 You will want to get comfortable with a command line text editor for quickly creating and editing files.
 MacOS includes [Nano](https://www.nano-editor.org/) and [Vim](https://www.vim.org/).
 You can update these or install other text editors with Homebrew.

-Open and existing file (or create a new one) with
+If you're using Vim, open and existing file (or create a new one) with
 ```bash
 $ vim filename
 ```